RehanRavian/hello-world/README.md

 # hello-world
-This is a very basic to display "hello world" on the console screen.
+This is a very example basic to display "hello world" on the console screen.